Welshman Ncube: Background

 Ncube served as a member of the House of Assembly of Zimbabwe for 13 years, from 2000 to 2013, and held the position of Minister for Industry and Commerce from 2009 to 2013.
 During his tenure, he was known for his efforts to revitalize Zimbabwe's industrial sector and promote economic development in the country.

 An academic and civil rights lecturer at the University of Zimbabwe Faculty of Law—his alma mater—Ncube gained prominence in 1992 when he was appointed as a professor at the age of 31.
 His work in academia and advocacy positioned him as a key figure in Zimbabwean politics.
 He was one of the founding members of the Movement for Democratic Change (MDC), playing an influential role in shaping the party's policies and strategies.

 Ncube was instrumental in the negotiations of the Global Political Agreement (GPA) that led to the formation of the Zimbabwean Government of National Unity (GNU) in 2009.
 In this administration, he was appointed as the Minister of Industry and Commerce, where he worked to address the challenges facing Zimbabwe's economy, including efforts to improve trade and investment.
 Ncube also chaired the COMESA (Common Market for Eastern and Southern Africa) Council of Ministers, where he was involved in regional economic cooperation initiatives.

 Early life

 Ncube was born on 7 July 1961 in Gwelo, Rhodesia.
 The fourth of eight children, he was raised in the rural Maboleni district by his peasant parents.
 At school, he did well academically and in sporting pursuits such as athletics and football.

-Religion

-Ncube grew up under the mentorship of local Seventh-day Adventist Pastor Loyiso Ndlovu, and he followed the teachings of "Prophetess" Ellen G White.
-In 2012 when Ted Wilson, the president of the Seventh Day Adventists, came to Zimbabwe, he was welcomed by Ncube at Bourbafields stadium in Bulawayo.